CURRENTLY FILLED AND OPERATING ON A WAIT LIST.

 REGARDING REGISTRATION & REFUND POLICY

-* The $300 US Dollar deposit is non-refundable, yet it will be transferable in the event that we should we have to cancel again due to the pandemic — make sure to secure all travel and Athens lodging with generous policy for any changes/cancellations.
-We do not anticipate a cancelation in 2022.
+* The $300 US Dollar deposit is non-refundable — make sure to secure all travel and Athens lodging with generous policy for any changes/cancellations.

-* Should you need to cancel attendance you will receive a refund for any balance paid minus the deposit with the deposit turning into usable credit towards other programs of Iconography Today if there are pandemic-related cancellation reasons and notified prior to June 15th, 2022.
-If you cancel attendance after June 15th, you will forfeit your deposit, and will only be refunded your remaining amount paid.
-You may also choose to apply this year’s unused tuition and deposit in full to summer of 2023 so you will not lose your full investment if you have to withdraw at the last minute.
+* Should you need to cancel attendance you will receive a refund for any balance paid minus the deposit if we are notified prior to June 1st, 2023.
+If you cancel attendance after June 1st, you will forfeit your deposit, and will only be refunded your remaining amount paid minus 20% of the total, OR you may also choose to apply this year’s unused tuition and deposit in full to summer of 2024 so you will not lose your full investment if you have to withdraw at the last minute.

-* We will work as generously as possible with students experiencing pandemic-related travel issues.
+* We will work as generously as possible with students experiencing unforeseen illness or travel issues that prevent attendance.
 Usually this will be handled on a case-by-case basis.
-We understand there are many factors beyond your control with travel in the current situation, and we ask that you be up-to-date with the travel restrictions for entering Greece, your time in Greece, as well as requirements for your own country while traveling abroad.
+We understand there are many factors beyond your control with travel in the world these days, and we ask that you be up-to-date with all travel policy for entering Greece, your time in Greece, as well as requirements for your own country while traveling abroad.

-We hope to have you join us for this rare opportunity to learn iconography from master George Kordis in the beautiful and peaceful setting of Greece.
+We hope to have you join us for this rare opportunity to learn iconography from master George Kordis in the beautiful and peaceful setting of Greece — for year two!